openedx/edx-documentation/en_us/shared/exercises_tools/chemical_equation.rst

  :alt: Image of a chemical equation response problem

 .. note::
-  EdX provides a calculator in the LMS that learners can use.
-The calculator is available in every course, but it is invisible by default.
-For more information about the calculator, including how to make the calculator visible, see :ref:`Calculator Tool`.
+  You can make a calculator available to your learners on every courseware page.
+For more information, see :ref:`Calculator`.

 ************************************
 Create the Chemical Equation Problem